lawrenceslng/Packer-Terraform_Example/README.md

 Inspect your created infrastructure in the AWS Console.

 Once you are done, delete all created infrastructure by running `terraform destroy` in the terminal.
+Again, enter `yes` to confirm.

 ## Steps